kalfeher/czdsfetcher/README.md

 ```
 ## Lambda Timeout
 The default `Timeout` value for a Lambda is 15secs which will be far too short if you are downloading several TLDs.
 You can extend the timeout or alter the code to split TLDs between several executions.
+## Compiling for Go on Graviton 2
+Note that the binary _must_ be called **bootstrap**, when using the Amazon Linux2 custom runtime.
+The `Handler` value in the `Lambda: runtime settings` menu can be any value, however using 'bootstrap' will keep you sane.

+You can build for your preferred architecture.
+The example below will build for graviton2 (arm64) because it's cheaper and cheap is good.
+There is no need for RPC dependency in the new AL2 instances. so the example command removes it with `tags lambda.norpc`.

+`GOOS=linux GOARCH=arm64 go build -tags lambda.norpc -o bootstrap cmd/czdsfetch/main.go`

+Package up into a zip:
+`zip lambda.zip bootstrap`